Dowth: Description

 The cairn or tumulus is about 85 m in diameter and 15 m high, and surrounded by large kerbstones, some of which are decorated.
-Quartz was found fallen outside the kerbing, suggesting that the entrance to this tomb was surrounding by glittering white, as at Newgrange.
+Quartz was found fallen outside the kerbing, suggesting that the entrance to this tomb was surrounded by glittering white stone, as at Newgrange.
 Three stone-lined passages lead into the mound from the west.
-These are two passage tombs (known as Dowth North and Dowth South) and a souterrain.
+These comprise two passage tombs (known as Dowth North and Dowth South) and a souterrain.

 The longest of the passages (Dowth North) is 18.2 metres in length and is crossed by 3 sill-stones and ends in a cruciform chamber with a lintelled (not corbelled as in Newgrange or Knowth) roof.
 Dowth South is 3.5 metres long and ends in a roughly circular chamber with a modern concrete roof (the original roof having collapsed).
 In Dowth North, several of the orthostats (upright stones) of the passage and chamber are decorated with spirals, chevrons, lozenges and rayed circles.
 On the floor stands a single stone basin, 1.4m x 1m in size.
 The right-hand arm of the cross leads into another long rectangular chamber with an L-shaped extension entered over a low sill, sometimes referred to as 'the annex'.
 This may be the earliest part of the tomb, later brought within the design of the cruciform tomb.
 This annex is floored with a 2.4 metre-long flagstone containing an oval bullaun (artificial depression).
-Until recently the cruciform tomb was reached by climbing down a ladder in an iron cage, and crawling about over loose stones.
-Now, access is restricted, and all the features are guarded by metal grilles.
+Until recently, the cruciform tomb was reached by climbing down a ladder in an iron cage, and crawling about over loose stones.
+Now, access is restricted, and all the features are guarded by metal grills.

-A kerbstone with cup-marks, a spiral and a flower-like design marks the entrance to Dowth South.
+A kerbstone with cup-marks, a spiral, and a flower-like design marks the entrance to Dowth South.
 While the current roof is modern, it is possible the original one was corbelled, as at Newgrange.
-This tomb has a few decorated stones, and a large right-hand recess.
+This tomb has a few decorated stones and a large right-hand recess.

 The third entrance visible on the west side of Dowth is an early Christian souterrain.
-It leads into the passage of Dowth North and was constructed around the 10th or 11th century CE.
-The Annals of Ulster and the Annals of the Four Masters refer to Norsemen plundering the "cave‟ of Dowth around 862 CE; the "cave" in this description may refer to the souterrain.
+It leads into the passage of Dowth North and was constructed around the 10th or 11th century.
+The Annals of Ulster and the Annals of the Four Masters refer to Norsemen plundering the "cave‟ of Dowth around 862; the "cave" in this description may refer to the souterrain.

 The mound originally had about 115 kerbstones surrounding it.
 Kerbstone 51, sometimes called the Stone of the Seven Suns, features a number of radial circular carvings, similar to those at Loughcrew.

-The mound was extensively excavated in the 19th century, and the crater caused by digging appears not to have been filled in, leading to its being subsequently used for stone quarrying.